Skip to main content

 Weighted Load Balancing

 When you configure multiple providers on a Virtual Key, Bifrost automatically implements weighted load balancing.
-Each provider is assigned a weight, and requests are distributed proportionally.
+Each provider can be assigned a weight, and requests are distributed proportionally.
+The weight field is optional — omitting it (or setting it to null) excludes the provider from weighted selection while still allowing it to be used for direct provider/model requests or as a fallback.
 Example Configuration:

 Virtual Key: vk-prod-main